auth0/node-oauth2-jwt-bearer/packages/express-oauth2-jwt-bearer/EXAMPLES.md

 ## DPoP Authentication (Early Access)
+> [!NOTE]
->**Note:** DPoP (Demonstration of Proof-of-Possession) support is currently in [**Early Access**](https://auth0.com/docs/troubleshoot/product-lifecycle/product-release-stages#early-access).
+> DPoP (Demonstration of Proof-of-Possession) support is currently in [**Early Access**](https://auth0.com/docs/troubleshoot/product-lifecycle/product-release-stages#early-access).
 Contact Auth0 support to enable it for your tenant.
+>
 > If DPoP is disabled (`dpop: { enabled: false }`), only standard Bearer tokens will be accepted.

+[DPoP](https://www.rfc-editor.org/rfc/rfc9449.html) (Demonstrating Proof of Posession) is an application-level mechanism for sender-constraining OAuth 2.0 access and refresh tokens by proving that the client application is in possession of a certain private key.
-By default, DPoP is supported but optional, meaning the middleware can accept both Bearer and DPoP tokens.
-See the examples below to configure strict or relaxed behavior.
+By default, DPoP is enabled but not required.
+This means that the middleware will accept both Bearer and DPoP tokens.
 ### Accept both Bearer and DPoP tokens (default)
 ```js
 const { auth } = require('express-oauth2-jwt-bearer');